 Participants must be linked with an adult mentor for at least 12 months, which may occur while the Participant is In-Program and/or in Follow-Up.
 While group mentoring and mentoring through electronic means are allowable, at minimum programs must match the Participant with an individual mentor with whom the Participant interacts on a face-to-face basis.
-Mentoring may also include workplace mentoring where a Participant is matched with an employer or employee of a company.
+Mentoring may also include workplace mentoring.